Supporting family and friends to quit smoking may be one of the best things you can do in your life.

 Remove smoking materials from your home

-Remove lighters, matches, ashtrays and anything else that may remind the quitter of smoking.
+Remove lighters, matches, ashtrays, vaping products and liquid, and anything else that may remind the quitter of smoking.

-Wash any clothes and furnishings that smell like smoke and clean your home to make it feel fresh and to remove any smoke residue.
+Wash any clothes and furnishings that smell like cigarette smoke or vaping liquid and clean your home to make it feel fresh and to remove any cigarette smoke or vapor residue.

 Help with food and drink choices